finos/htc-grid/README.md

 ### When should I not use the HTC-Grid ?
 HTC-Grid might not be the best choice if :
 1. The required task throughput is below 250 tasks per second.
 Consider [AWS Batch](https://aws.amazon.com/batch/) instead.
 2. The tasks are tightly coupled, or use MPI.
-Consider [AWS Paralell Cluster](https://aws.amazon.com/hpc/parallelcluster/) or [AWS Batch Multi-Node workloads](https://docs.aws.amazon.com/batch/latest/userguide/multi-node-parallel-jobs.html)
+Consider [AWS Parallel Cluster](https://aws.amazon.com/hpc/parallelcluster/) or [AWS Batch Multi-Node workloads](https://docs.aws.amazon.com/batch/latest/userguide/multi-node-parallel-jobs.html)
 3. The tasks used third party licensed software.

 ### How do I use HTC-Grid ?